openclarity/vmclarity/rfc/change-asset-findings-relationships.md

   - The filters for `GET /asset-finding` can contain either `findingID` or `assetID` to get the list of related objects for a given filter.
     This allows fetching the objects for a query such as _which assets/findings are associated for given finding/asset_.
     The UI can make use of this data by extracting only the required fields (e.g. `.asset`) from the `[]AssetFinding` response.
-  - When performing CRUD operations, note that the summary field of the related `Finding` can change by decrementing or incrementing the `totalAssets`.
+  - When performing CRUD operations, note that the `assetsCount` property of the related `Finding` can change either by decrementing or incrementing it.
-  - Additional background method `recalculateFindingsSummary` can be added similarly to `recalculateFindingsImpact` to ensure that the summaries are correct.

 ### 4. Update related UI components